mpkocher/pbsmrtpipe-examples/README.md

 # Defining tasks and pipelines for pbsmrtpipe

-pbsmrtpipe supports python, R and Scala for
+pbsmrtpipe supports python, R and Scala for via the pacbio Tool Contract interface.

-## Setup
+## Setup to run Examples

-Requires python with virtualenv
+Requires python (2.7.9)  with virtualenv

 Installing the necessary python components:

 ```
 $> virtualenv ve
 $> source ve/bin/activate
+$> # this will install pbcommand, pbcore and pbsmrtpipe from github repos.
+$> # modify the REQUIREMENTS.txt file to point to other versions
 $> pip install -r REQUIREMENTS.txt

 ```